ghost-worker/ghost-worker/README.md

 # ghostworker

-A library to offline and speed up the redraw of template based website
+A library to offline and speed up template based website